Maquis du Haut-du-Bois: Testimonies

-History of the Maquis
+History of the maquis

 This passage, completed by Colonel Pierre Aiguier of Éloyes, resulted in the collection of information on witnesses of that time and both published and unpublished documents.

 First operations led at Éloyes

 From February 1944, Hubert Hocquaux (23 years old), known as "Grizzli", organized the first meetings and formed a resistance group at Éloyes, whose were all very young.
 Weapons initially came from "cachettes" maintained since 1940.
 Some weapons recovery missions from German depots, stationary trains and from the Pouxeux barracks, or from the Kaiser (Wallach) factory allowed the equipment of part of the force.

-The group met at Idoux's place (the café du Cinéma), Pierrat's place, the tinsmith, and in other places, particularly at the initiative of Pierre Bédel, head of the boys' school.
+The group met at Idoux's place (the café du Cinéma), Pierrat's place, the tinsmith's, and in other places, particularly at the initiative of Pierre Bédel, head of the boys' school.
 Some met at Mrs. Mougel's place, who was known as Grande Yvonne and was the tenant proprietor at a café at Arches.
 All answered "present" when the BBC radio from London broadcast the message "Croissez roseaux, bruissez feuillages, je porterai l'églantine" (Grow, you reeds, rustle, you leaves, I will bring the wild rose).